-Obese, It’s a word we hear more and more often.
-Growing up, only one of my classmates would have qualified as overweight.
+Obese.
+It’s a word we hear more and more often these days.
+When I was growing up, only one of my classmates would have qualified as overweight.
 Today, nearly a third of US children between the ages of 2 and 19 are overweight or obese. https://journals.lww.com/jpgn/fulltext/2010/12003/obesity_and_insulin_resistance_in_children.17.aspx

-Obesity is defined as a high body mass index.
-That is a measurement that is calculated based on height and weight.
-While not perfect, body mass index (BMI) does give a rough indication of whether a person is in a healthy weight range.
+Obesity is defined as a high body mass index (BMI).
+BMI is a measurement that is calculated based on height and weight.
+While not perfect, BMI does give a rough indication of whether a person is in a healthy weight range.
 When the body mass index is over 30, a person is considered obese.
-Click on this link https://nhlbi.nih.gove/health/educational/lose_wt/BMI/bmicalc.htm for the official BMI calculator.
+Click on this link (https://nhlbi.nih.gove/health/educational/lose_wt/BMI/bmicalc.htm) for the official BMI calculator.

-There are a few issues with the BMI calculator; the biggest one being that there is no consideration of level of physical fitness.
+There are a few issues with the BMI calculator: the biggest one is that there is no consideration of one’s level of physical fitness.
 Since muscle weighs more than the same mass of fat, a sturdily built, muscular person can have a higher BMI than a person of the same size who has little muscle.
-However, these issues with the BMI calculation apply largely for adults instead of children since few children are lifting weights or seriously working out.
+However, these issues with the BMI calculator apply largely for adults because few children are lifting weights or seriously working out.
 If a child’s weight and body composition is such that their BMI is over 30, that means they are carrying more fatty tissue than they need.

-Children with a BMI over 30 are more likely to develop insulin resistance, type 2 diabetes, heart disease, high blood pressure, joint pain, and arthritis.
-These health issues used to be diseases of old age, or at least middle age.
-Type 2 diabetes, for example, used to be called “adult onset diabetes”.
+Being overweight also carries serious health risks.
+Children with BMIs over 30 are more likely to develop insulin resistance, type 2 diabetes, heart disease, high blood pressure, joint pain, and arthritis.
+These health issues traditionally afflict adults and elders.
+Type 2 diabetes, for example, used to be called “adult onset diabetes.”

 What changed?
 Why are children today getting diseases that they shouldn’t have to face until old age?